punch-mission/PUNCH_IDL_Tools/README.md

 - punch_ad2xy: Performs the inverse operation, converting R.A. and Dec. back to pixel coordinates.

-These functions also corrects for optical distortion (if distortion table is available) in the input PUNCH file.
+These functions also correct for optical distortion (if distortion table is available) in the input PUNCH file.

 Why These Functions?